 - Learn to be a reflective professional—articulate observations, comprehend, and integrate new knowledge for future actions;

 - Gain skills and knowledge necessary to work with individuals with life experiences different than the student’s own life experiences

 - Assist in defining career goals and create professional networks

 - Carefully read all information about the Independent Externship on this website and attached forms

 - Explore and find placement opportunities (see “Initiating and finding field placement” below)

 - Meet with externship director for verbal approval

 - Ask a faculty member to serve as faculty supervisor

-- Complete and provide the Conflict of Interest Inventory to the field supervisor
+- Complete and provide the Conflict of Interest Inventory to the site supervisor

 - Understand that as a law student extern, the student has a unique position at the field placement site: